 6.4 Necklaces should not be worn as these present a contamination and ligature hazard.

 6.5 Piercing jewellery must be robust and without small components such as inset jewels which may become detached and contaminate the clinical area.
-Piercing jewellery should be chosen to minimise the risk of being caught on masks, lanyards, patients, or objects.
+Piercing jewellery should be chosen to minimize the risk of being caught on masks, lanyards, patients, or objects.

-DMU recognises that there is no conclusively proven objective infection control or safety reason to limit the location or number of visible body piercings, including facial piercings.
+DMU recognizes that there is no conclusively proven objective infection control or safety reason to limit the location or number of visible body piercings, including facial piercings.

 Placement environments may stipulate the allowed location, type, or number of visible piercings.
 You must be able to replace, cover, or remove such piercings when required by local policy.
 East Midlands Ambulance Service specifically request that the following should not to be worn by student paramedics, as it may be hazardous to the wearer as these could be inadvertently pulled or grabbed by confused patients which may result in an injury to the wearer or the patient: Hoop earrings, Necklaces, Eyebrow studs or rings, Lip studs or rings, Cheek studs or ring, Nose studs or rings.